 The transition into menopause typically begins between the ages of 45 and 55.
 It tends to last around 7 years, though it can last twice that long in some cases.
 The process of moving into and beyond menopause is broken down into three phases:

 - Perimenopause.
-This phase begins a number of years before actual menopause, as production of estrogen (a group of hormones responsible for female characteristics of the body) decreases.
+This phase begins a number of years before actual menopause, as the production of estrogen (a group of hormones responsible for female characteristics of the body) decreases.

 - Menopause.
 At this point, the ovaries are no longer releasing eggs and very little estrogen is being produced.